Check out below for Dale’s talk at the Organic Oklahoma Conference about how growing food changed our lives!

-I recently talked about how my daughter’s birth inspired me to change my lifestyle and lose 120 pounds.
-This is the story about how I did it, why I ended up gaining some of it back, and how and why I developed a more sustainable approach to healthy living.
+I’ve talked before about how my daughter’s birth inspired me to change my lifestyle and lose 120 pounds.
+This is the story about how I did it and why I developed a more sustainable approach to healthy living.
 I don’t know how I can tell the story of how I got here without sharing details of my life that I normally wouldn’t disclose so publicly.
 I only do so with the hope that my story helps someone else out.

 Becoming a Father & Lighting the Spark

 This all started for me back in the end of 2008.
 I was around 330 pounds when Brooklyn came into this world.
 Up until then, I battled constant health problems, anxiety attacks, and bouts of depression.
 If I continued down the unhealthy path I was on, I knew I wouldn’t be able to be the kind of dad I wanted to be – the kind of dad who is able to run with his kids, coach their sports teams, and be there for them when they’re older – so I decided I had to change.
 I started by targeting my worst vice: soda.
 I’ve had a problem with soda ever since I can remember.
 I drank between 2 and 3 liters of soda a day back then and I now know it was one of the leading reasons I got so large (340 pounds at my heaviest).
 I knew it had to be the first thing I cut out.
 It’s been 8 years since then, but I still remember this being the hardest part for me.
 It didn’t help matters that the office I worked in had a soda machine with free, unlimited access.
 Over the course of 2 months, I weaned off of my daily 3 liters to only drinking water with an occasional tea.
 I started by cutting back to just 2 sodas a day.
 Then once I got used to that, I cut back to 1 a day, then 1 every 2 days, and eventually I got to the point where I completely eliminated it.